St Augustine's Parish Church News

 will join in.

-Next Sunday, a special collection will be taken to defray the
+Next Sunday, a special collection will be taken to defray

-the new carpet will come forward and get a piece of paper.
+on the new carpet will come forward and get a piece of paper.

 The ladies of the church have cast off clothing of every kind